EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Sports rehabilitation

-Practical medical applications of EMG biofeedback involves it use in pre/post-surgical assessment and treatment, prevention or retardation of muscle atrophy, increasing local blood circulation, relaxation of muscle spasms, maintaining or increasing range of motion, and muscle re-education and rehabilitation.
+Practical medical applications of electromyographic biofeedback involve its use in pre- and post-procedural assessment and treatment.
+Additionally, it is used for the prevention or retardation of muscle atrophy, as well as increasing local blood circulation.
+Furthermore, electromyographic biofeedback aids in relaxing muscle spasms, maintaining or increasing range of motion, and muscle re-education and rehabilitation.

-The conditions listed below can benefit from EMG biofeedback:
+The conditions listed below can benefit from electromyographic biofeedback:

 • Joint contracture,